springernature/frontend-playbook/accessibility/house-style.md

 ### Standards we conform to

-Our target standards are [WCAG 2.0](https://www.w3.org/TR/WCAG20/) level AA.
+Our target standards are [WCAG 2.1](https://www.w3.org/TR/WCAG21/) level AA.

-As of January 18th 2018, WCAG 2.0 AA has been incorporated by reference into Section 508 (see [Section 508 Refresh Part 1](https://www.paciellogroup.com/blog/2017/01/section-508-refresh-part-1/) by the Paciello Group).
-This means that in order to comply with Section 508, your products MUST also comply with WCAG 2.0 to level AA.
-See the Access Board's Executive Summary, Summary of Key Provisions section 2, [_Broad Application of Web Content Accessibility Guidelines 2.0_](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/i-executive-summary) for further detail.
+As of mid-September 2018, WCAG 2.1 AA has been adopted in the European [EN 301 549 “Accessibility requirements for ICT products and services”](https://www.w3.org/blog/2018/09/wcag-2-1-adoption-in-europe/).
+This means that in order to comply with EN 301 549, your products MUST also comply with WCAG 2.1 to level AA.

+As of January 18th 2018, WCAG 2.0 AA (the previous candidate recommendation) was incorporated by reference into Section 508 (see [Section 508 Refresh Part 1](https://www.paciellogroup.com/blog/2017/01/section-508-refresh-part-1/) by the Paciello Group).

+Our expectation is that Section 508 will be updated to reference WCAG 2.1 in due course.
+Comply with WCAG 2.1 now to avoid retrofitting repairs later!

 ### Tools and techniques